mohrobati/JS-Buxter/README.md

 <h4>Command Line Interface</h4>

-There are some examples for demonstrating how to use the tool:
+These are some examples for demonstrating how to use the tool:

 Input: